claudiasalgado/firstrepo/README.md

 # firstrepo

-This is my first repo
+This is my first repository

+Acabo de añadir esto